17.2. – 16.4.2023

 The exhibition by Kresiah Mukwazhi is a collaboration between the Secession and Nottingham Contemporary, where it will be presented from 27 May to 3 September 2023.

-geboren 1992 in Harare, lebt und arbeitet in Harare, Zimbabwe.
+wurde 1992 in Harare, Simbabwe, geboren und lebt und arbeitet in Harare, Simbabwe, und Köln, Deutschland.